 1,208,925,819,614,629,174,706,176 yottabyte (YB) septillion 1024 zettabytes (10248) yobibyte

-Here’s the controversy: “common name” is the name we all tend to use.
+Here’s the controversy: the common name is the name we all tend to use.
 If you remember only one, remember this column.

 Technically, however, these names refer specifically to powers of 1000, not powers of 1024, as you see listed above.
-Very technically, a megabyte is exactly 1 million bytes, but we all use it to mean 1,048,576 bytes.
+Technically, a megabyte is exactly one million bytes, but we all use it to mean 1,048,576 bytes.
 The “correct name” column holds the actual proper name for the powers of 1024 names.
-1048,576 bytes, or 1024 squared, is a mebibyte.
+1048,576 bytes (1024 squared) is a mebibyte.

 Bytes and disks

-At this writing, the largest drive I can find online for personal computer use is about 18TB (terabytes).
+As of this writing, the largest drive I can find online for personal computer use is about 22TB (terabytes).
 That’s a traditional spinning media hard drive made by Seagate.
-The largest solid-state drive (SSD) is 8TB.
+The largest solid-state drive (SSD) is typically 2TB, but if you want to ramp up the price, often dramatically, there are larger SSDs.
+I’ve seen mention of a 100TB SSD that costs roughly $40,000.

 There will probably always be larger drives in development.
-But I’d be surprised if at this point they were more than 10 to 100 times bigger.
-I speculate, therefore, that the largest hard drives on the horizon are on the order of 100TB to 1PB, with SSDs in that same range or higher.
+I speculate that the largest hard drives on the horizon are on the order of 100TB to 1PB, with SSDs in that same range or higher.

 Of FLOPS and Hertz

-FLOPS and Hertz are different ways to measure how quickly a CPU performs its functions.
-What’s critical to understand is that they measure two different things.
+FLOPS and hertz are two different ways to measure how quickly a CPU performs its functions.
+They measure two different things, neither of which is about the storage terms we explored above.

 A hertz is the speed of a computer’s clock — think of it as a simple pulse running at a particular speed that drives the CPU’s operation.
-A 1GHz computer has a clock running at 1 gigahertz, or 1 billion hertz.
+A 1GHz computer has a clock running at one gigahertz (or 1 billion hertz).
 That pulse happens one billion times a second, so in theory, the computer can perform one billion operations a second.
 In practice, this isn’t exactly true: some operations take more than one “clock cycle”, while certain processor-specific optimizations can allow more than one operation to happen simultaneously.

 Floating point numbers are numbers with a decimal point.
 3.141592653589, or Pi, is a floating-point number, as is 2.5, 100.3, and so on.
-Operations on floating-point numbers are a) more work, and b) considered by some a better measure of computing power, since they’re often used heavily in scientific work.
+Operations on floating-point numbers are more work.
+They are considered by some a better measure of computing power since they’re often used heavily in scientific work.
 An example of a floating-point operation would be adding or multiplying two floating-point numbers.

-The “petaflop” you mentioned simply means a quadrillion floating-point operations per second.
+The “petaflop” you mentioned refers to a computer that can perform a quadrillion floating-point operations per second.
+That is very fast.

-The net result is that there is no FLOPS-to-gigahertz conversion.
+The bottom line is that there is no FLOPS-to-gigahertz conversion.
 They measure two different types of a computer’s speed.

 Do this